 Mattress Pad vs Mattress Protector: Key Differences

 Mattress pads and protectors are both two types of covers you can place over your mattress.
 But what’s the difference between the two?
-The difference between a mattress pad vs mattress protector is their function.
-Mattress pads are used to increase the comfort of a bed, while mattress protectors protect your mattress from spills, allergens, and bacteria from entering your bed.
+The difference between a mattress pad and vs mattress protector is their function.
+Mattress pads are used to increase the comfort of a bed, while mattress protectors protect your mattress from spills, allergens, and bacteria entering your bed.

 Take a look at the chart below to see the differences between mattress pads and mattress protectors: